 Baseline characteristics in the LLF and HLF tertiles are reported using descriptive statistics.
-Between-tertile differences in comorbidities at baseline and mortality are reported using odds ratios (ORs) with 95% confidence intervals (CIs), as previously published for this cohort.
-18 We used the Cox model to compare survival between the LLF and HLF groups after adjusting for age, sex, BMI, pack years, current smoking, and the comorbidities of wheeze, cardiovascular disease (CVD), respiratory diseases, and diabetes.
-Logistic regression analyzed associations between baseline lung function and self-reported baseline comorbidities, both of which were adjusted for age, sex, BMI, race, pack years of smoking, and smoking status.
-Differences in comorbidities, lung function, and health status over time between the cohorts are reported using descriptive statistics, with between-group comparisons examined using Chi-squared tests.
-P-values are nominal and not adjusted for type I error.
+Between-tertile differences in comorbidities at baseline and mortality are reported using odds ratios (ORs) with 95% confidence intervals (CIs), as previously published for this cohort 18.
+We used the Cox model to compare survival between the LLF and HLF groups after adjusting for age, sex, BMI, pack years, current smoking, and the comorbidities, wheeze, CVD, respiratory diseases, and diabetes.
+Logistic regression analyzed associations between baseline lung function and self-reported baseline comorbidities, both of which were adjusted for age, sex, BMI, race, pack-years of smoking, smoking status.
+Differences in comorbidities, lung function and health status over time between the cohorts are reported using descriptive statistics, with between-group comparisons examined using Chi-squared tests.
+P-values are nominal and not adjusted for Type I error.